 Laravel provides built-in authentication scaffolding that works well for most applications.
 However, in many cases — especially when building enterprise-level apps or integrating with legacy systems — you’ll need to implement custom Laravel authentication.

-In this guide, we’ll walk through how to create a completely customized authentication system in Laravel without relying on the default php artisan make:auth
+In this guide, we’ll walk through how to create a completely customized authentication system in Laravel without relying on the default php artisan make:auth command.

 💡 Why Customize Laravel Authentication?